Diablo 2 Assassin: Best builds for Resurrected

 Players will be relying on spreading points between Fists of Fire, Phoenix Strike, Blades of Ice, and Claws of Thunder to do damage, alongside the usual Burst of Speed, Weapon Block, Fade, and Claw Mastery.

 It’s a similar story in terms of attributes here.
 Strength and Dexterity need to be maxed to item level, and Vitality scoops up any remaining points.

 If you’re looking to lure enemies to their demise, then the Trap Assassin is perfect for you.
 The most powerful of these is the Lightning Trapper or Shockbringer.

 With 20 points being dropped into Lightning Sentry, Death Sentry, and Wake of Inferno, you’re able to deal huge amounts of AoE damage and bat off enemies with electrical resistance.
 It’s also worth dropping a point into Burst of Speed and Cloak of Shadows, as well as 10 points into Shadow Master to help distract your enemies.

 Just as with the Martial Arts Assassin, you’ll want to level out your Strength and Dexterity to item level, with everything else dropped into Vitality.

 If you can’t choose between the Martial Artist and the Trassissin, then don’t worry!
-Monk is a hybrid build that utilizes skills from both trees.
+Monk is a hybrid build – and not to be confused with Diablo 3’s Monk – that utilizes skills from both trees.
 It relies on AoE damage, so make sure that your playstyle matches this.